 Pour 1 cup of white vinegar or lemon juice into the soap dispenser of your empty washing machine to remove mineral deposits.
 Run your washing machine through a normal cycle.
 The vinegar or lemon juice should remove hard water stains and lime scale deposits while making the inside of your washing machine smell nice and fresh.

 Wipe your faucets and showerheads with either vinegar or lemon juice at least once a week to keep them free of lime scale.
 Dry your shower, tub and sinks after every use to avoid hard water stains.
 Use commercial products on stubborn hard water stains.
 Hardware stores carry specialised cleansers formulated to remove stubborn mineral stains and lime scale.
 Follow the manufacturer's directions on the label when using a commercial product.

-- Always pretest your cleaning solution on an inconspicuous spot before using it on a larger area.
+Always pretest your cleaning solution on an inconspicuous spot before using it on a larger area.
 Open any windows and set up fans before cleaning to make sure you have adequate cross-ventilation.